Mobiclinic Agnes

 Cons

-- Families who run regularly should compare specialist joggers with stronger evidence.
+- Families who run should choose a specialist jogger with explicit running suitability.

 Spanish brand